 Join Maria, Haley, Yu-Ping, and Daniel, string musicians of the Champaign-Urbana Symphony Orchestra, to explore music that made its way to us through migration.
 The “Migrating Music” string quartet concert series presents music to celebrate cultural diversity.
 These engaging video performances designed for young audiences present a rich and beautiful variety of music that can be found in communities and cultures around the world.
 Sponsored by the Guild of the Champaign-Urbana Symphony Orchestra, each video presentation in the series is approximately 11 minutes long.
-Music lovers of all ages will enjoy learning how cultures and traditions across the globe inspired music written by four different composers:
+Music lovers of all ages will enjoy learning how cultures and traditions across the globe inspired music written by three different composers:

 - Zhou Long: Chinese Folk Songs